aussiekom/University-Projects/Interactive-Web-Visualization/Final-project/README.md

 * [echarts4r](https://echarts4r.john-coene.com/) - for interactive plots and graphs
 * API requests from the OpenWeatherMap
 * Regression Analysis
-* Data was downloaded from [here](https://simplemaps.com/data/world-cities), then sorted to select Europe countries and cities
+* Data was downloaded from [here](https://simplemaps.com/data/world-cities), then sorted to select some Europe countries and cities